jyouturner/crowdstrike/document/design.md

     ````
     The React App will then upload the file to the S3 bucket, and keep the document id for later requests.

-    To help performance, we can consider to pre-generate URLs and store them in Cache with TTL, this way, the service can just grab one and use it.
-Of course, that means we will have a backend job to continuously generate new URLs.
+    To further improve performance, we can consider generating URLs and storing them in Cache (redis) with TTL.
+The service can just grab URL when needed.
+Of course, that means we will have a backend job (Lambda) to continuously generate new URLs.

 2. /docs/{uuid}/confirm-upload
     POST method, with document id in the request path